Table of Contents

 For example, Gallup has shown that pay and benefit levels are the most common reasons for turnover in the prior year.
 This relates to employee dissatisfaction with the lack of recognition at work, with 10% of workers reporting that they do not feel valued.
 Worse yet, that group includes 49% of females and 49% of people of color.

 The opportunity for HR teams lies in deploying incentive pay plans.
-This is a crucial role, as 85% of workers believe that managers should provide praise whenever they observe or hear about quality work.
-Furthermore, 52% of employees state that an annual bonus helps them feel more appreciated, and 88% express a “strong preference” for cash bonuses.
-The role of the HR leader in deploying these plans is integral to the organization's success and the satisfaction of its employees.
+This is a crucial role, as 85% of workers believe managers should praise quality work whenever they observe or hear about it.
+Furthermore, 52% of employees say an annual bonus makes them feel more appreciated, and 88% express a “strong preference” for cash bonuses.
+The HR leader's role in deploying these plans is integral to the organization's success and employee satisfaction.

 Defining “incentive pay”